jonathancross/jac.pics/README.md

 * The software requires all files to be in a folder called "pics".
 * The system tries to prevent unauthorized access to files and folders, but needs more testing.
 * Does not use SQL, cookies, sessions, etc.
-* On pics.jonathancross.com I use an admin script to automate many tasks (editing database, building the sitemap, etc).
+* On jac.pics I use an admin script to automate many tasks (editing database, building the sitemap, etc).
 Althought the admin script is [now available on GitHub](jcdsee/admin/index.cgi), it requires additional scripts to work properly.

 ### Debugging